yusakdoni/DB_project_skycharter_indonesia/README.md

 # Charter Skyways Database Queries
-This repository contains SQL queries for setting up, populating, analyzing, backing up, and recovering the database for a fictional charter airline company, **Charter Skyways**.
+This repository contains SQL queries for setting up, populating, analyzing, backing up, and recovering the database for a fictional charter airline company, **Skyways Charter**.
 This is a personal project, and the data included is entirely dummy data.

 ## Project Structure
 - `skycharter_indonesia.sql`: Script for creating tables in the database & Script for populating the tables with dummy data.